18F/handbook/_pages/general-information-and-resources/glossary.md

 - **VPN** - Virtual Private Network is a way to pretend that you're on the GSA network when you're not in a GSA building, which also makes your Internet connection more secure.
 It's required for access to some GSA sites.
 See [Citrix]({{site.baseurl}}/virtual-desktop/) or [AnyConnect]({{site.baseurl}}/anyconnect/).

 - **Waterfall development** - An approach to software development projects based on upfront planning and linear, sequential execution.

+- **WCAG** - Web Content Accessibility Guidelines for web developers and designers to build inclusive software.

 ## More